ivosuper/Web-page-Scrapper-with-AI-agents/README.md

 Paste the URL when prompted.

-## 3. Code Examples
+## 3. Code Examples For scraping with BeautifulSoap
-scrap.py: A basic example of direct web scraping using BeautifulSoup.<br>
+**scrap.py:** A basic example of direct web scraping using BeautifulSoup.<br>
-scrap_clean.py: An experimental script testing HTML cleaning techniques to reduce context and token usage for improved AI model performance.
+**scrap_clean.py:** An experimental script testing HTML cleaning techniques to reduce context and token usage for improved AI model performance.
 The goal is to provide the AI with a more concise and relevant input.

-## 4. Experimental Code
-The trash directory contains incomplete and experimental code that was not fully implemented.
-Feel free to explore it, but be aware that it may not be functional.